 Again, Sony is not mandating remote play functionality from developers, they are simply asking for developers at minimum, to make the necessary control tweaks to provide a great experience for gamers who will be playing their games remotely on the PS Vita.

-On the PlayStation 3, the issue with remote play was that there was not too many PS3 games that offered it because the support from developers was simply not there.
+On the PlayStation 3, the issue with remote play was that there was not enough PS3 games that offered it because the support from developers was simply not there.
 It was an optional function and it was up to the developers to implement it because the PlayStation 3 did not handle it for them.

 Developers who chose to add PS3 remote play in their game had to set aside some of the already limited memory and CPU resources in order to have remote play.
 Since the console’s system memory was already a precious resource, developers were reluctant to part with it just to provide remote play for the PlayStation 3.
 When creating their game, development teams did not give remote play high priority so it was a feature that was easily dropped.